 7 Tips To Increase Your Optimism & Why It's Important

 The mind is a powerful thing.
 When we nourish it with healthy, positive thoughts, then there are no limits as to what we can do.
-However, when we're constantly putting ourselves down, or telling ourselves that there's no point in doing anything because there will always be a bad result, then we can't possibly expect to be happy.
-Being happy can affect everything from your professional and personal life to your health - so it's incredibly important to stay positive.
+However, when we're constantly putting ourselves down or telling ourselves that there's no point in doing anything because there will always be a bad result, then we can't possibly expect to be happy.
+Being happy can affect everything from your professional and personal life to your health—so it's incredibly important to try to stay positive.

 Tip #1: Accept Your Imperfections